CorentinGS/go-teaching/goroutines_simple_vs_complex/readme.md

 ## Code

-The code for this article can be found on [Github](
+The code for this article can be found on [Github](https://github.com/CorentinGS/go-teaching/tree/main/goroutines_simple_vs_complex).